-So, you’ve read all the top tips on training for a marathon but do you know what you should NOT do?
+So, you’ve read all the top tips on marathon training but do you know what you should not do?

 Here are four common mistakes to avoid when training for a marathon.